 How are you demonstrating compassion?
 I offer three steps you can put into place:

 - I recently shared a “yes, and” approach with a leadership coaching client who was viewing another’s ideas as wrong, which contributed to a strained relationship.
 “Yes, and” starts with searching for and acknowledging the kernel of truth in the other’s idea and adding to it, as in improv.
 I also recently heard this as a suggestion for an executive coaching client’s executive presence in a 360 interview.
-And read about it in HBR today and heard it in a PQ (Positive Intelligence) program I’m participating in.
+And read about it in HBR today and heard it in a PQ (Positive Intelligence) program I completed.
 I invite you to experiment and let me know how it works for you!

 - Start all interactions and conversations with acceptance, seeing the other person as creative, resourceful and whole.
 If there is conflict and you find that challenging, imagine them as a child when they were innocent and lovable.
 In our Culturally Confident Credentialing Mentor Coaching Program today we provided feedback to two coaches who demonstrated this in a very tangible way where their clients, who some viewed as challenging, felt safe to explore different perspectives and make progress.
 Do a self check on bias too!

 - If you do experience someone as challenging, ask yourself “what is the gift that they bring?”
 Some of the leaders and teams I coach rotate the “devil’s advocate” or “challengers” role.
 The gift of that role is to bring fresh ideas and perspectives and avoid group think.
 If that role is not identified as valuable and shared, that person can be perceived as a block to progress and irritating.